Project Update - Brandon Overflow Culvert

 With cooperation from the Town, Markowski Excavating and Dubois & King, we hope to provide updates on work performed and a look ahead at work for the upcoming weeks.

-With a new traffic pattern through the heart of Center Street and many businesses unaware of the particulars of the new project, a meeting was put together by the Chamber and the town to give everyone a chance to voice concerns, ideas and suggestions.
+Many towns people woke last Thursday morning to find a new traffic pattern through the heart of Center Street.
+With many businesses unaware of the particulars of the new project, a meeting was put together by the Chamber and the town to give everyone a chance to voice concerns, ideas and suggestions.
 Over 35 folks attended and discussion was energetic and productive.
 The town and Markowskis have been very responsive to our concerns and many solutions and ideas were discussed and implemented.

 Watch for more updates in the future.